top of page

 ZERO TEXTBOOK COST

-Using an acting technique that he developed at revered drama schools like CalArts and the Lee Strasberg Institute, Associate Professor Robert Cucuzza returns to in-person instruction to teach the fundamentals of acting in this fun and engaging hands-on course.
 Students will learn all of the basic tools to break down a scene and then bring it to life with a scene partner.
 These techniques will culminate in the presentation of scene work and monologues on our theatre stage.
-Please note: This course is a requirement for all Theatre majors.

 DSC_0053.JPG